How Does The Mortgage Loan Process Work For Home Buyers

 - or it can be that the underwriter does not yet have the appraisal back

 Once all of the conditions from the mortgage underwriter have been met, the underwriter will sign off on it and issue a clear to close.

 After all of the conditions have been accumulated by the processor, the processor then submits all the conditions requested by the mortgage underwriter for review.
 Two things can happen during this stage of the mortgage loan process.
 The mortgage underwriter can sign off on the conditions and issue a clear to close.
 Or the mortgage underwriter can find additional conditions from the items provided.
 If the mortgage underwriter needs additional conditions, then an updated conditional mortgage loan approval is re-issued.
 The processor needs to repeat this step until the underwriter signs off and issues a final approval and a clear to close.
 At this time, the Closing Disclosure (CD) is prepared for both the buyers and sellers.

 Mortgage Lenders Docs Sent To Title Company

 Once borrowers get final approval and clear to close and the CD has been approved, the lender prepares mortgage documents and emails it to the title company.
-Once the mortgage docs are signed by borrower and CD is signed by all parties, the wire is sent out to the title company and funds are disbursed.
-The buyer gets keys and ownership to home and seller gets proceeds of sale.d
+Once the mortgage docs are signed by the borrower and CD is signed by all parties, the wire is sent out to the title company, and funds are disbursed.
+The buyer gets keys and ownership to the home and the seller gets proceeds of the sale.d